Water Fast Coaching and Articles

 Second, during the most intense periods of detox, your liver is often forced to release semi-processed toxins into the bile, which then leads to a potential toxic build-up in the colon.
 You don’t want to complicate matters further by having any digestive remnants hanging around as well!

-I remember the exuberance of celebrating the end of my very first 7 day water fast by eating pizza.
+I remember the exuberance of celebrating the end of my own first 7 day water fast.
+I had no idea what I was doing!
+A simple salad quickly become a slice of pizza – which then turned into eating the whole pizza!!!
 It weighed like an anchor in my stomach for literally days afterwards… Needless to say, I learned my lesson afterwards!

 The 7-10 day water fast in greater detail: